Unity-Technologies/ml-agents/docs/Python-On-Off-Policy-Trainer-Documentation.md

 ```

 Gathers the data of one lesson for one environment parameter including its name,
-the condition that must be fullfiled for the lesson to be completed and a sampler
+the condition that must be fulfilled for the lesson to be completed and a sampler
 for the environment parameter.
 If the completion_criteria is None, then this is
 the last lesson in the curriculum.